jessicatingley/csc212-gradebook/README.md

 If you are unable to use CLion to run the application you can compile in an alternative IDE such as Visual Studio Code using the "g++" compiler invocation command and "-o" command to generate the target executable file "prog".

-This method of compilation is done within the terminal and should be input as follows: g++ main.cpp Category.cpp Individual.cpp -o prog
-To run the program the following input will be given in the terminal:
+This method of compilation is done within the terminal and should be input as follows: g++ main.cpp Category.cpp Individual.cpp Course.cpp -o prog To run the program the following input will be given in the terminal:
 ./prog <file name> <type> <category> <command>